 - And while Jesus was in Bethany, in the house of Simon the Leper,(1)A “leper” is a person suffering from “leprosy” (also called “Hansen’s Disease” in modern times).
 The disease is caused by the bacteria “M. leprae“.
 Symptoms includes the outbreak of unsightly skin sores and nerve damage.
 It was a great social stigma in the ancient world and remains so to this day in many places.
 The Jews believed that leprosy was caused by sin.
 Therefore they believed that only the promised messiah would be able to cure leprosy, because only God could forgive sin.

-- But seeing this, the disciples were indignant, saying; “Why did she waste this?
+- But having seen this, the disciples were indignant, saying; “Why did she waste this?

 - “For this could’ve been sold for much and the money given to the poor.

-- But knowing this, Jesus told them; “Why do you cause trouble for the woman?
+- But having known this, Jesus told them; “Why do you cause trouble for the woman?
 For, she did a lovely deed to Me.

-- “For you always have the poor with you, but you won’t always have Me.
+- “For you always have the poor with you, but you don’t always have Me.

-- “For this woman pouring this scented oil on My body did it to prepare Me for burial.
+- “For this woman who poured this scented oil on My body did it to prepare Me for burial.

-- “Truly I tell you: wherever this gospel might be proclaimed in the whole world, what this woman did will be spoken of as a memorial of her.
+- “Amen I tell you: wherever this gospel is proclaimed in the whole world, what this woman did will be spoken of as a memorial of her.

 Judas Betrays Jesus

-- Then departing, one of the twelve – the man called Judas Iscariot – went to the chief priests.
+- Then having departed, one of the twelve – the man called Judas Iscariot – went to the chief priests.

-- And from then on, he was seeking the right opportunity so he might deliver(4)The Greek word translated “deliver” here can also be translated “betray” Him.
+- And from then on, he was seeking an opportunity so he might hand Him over.

 The Last Supper